 With summer coming up fast, you're probably already thinking about how to avoid mosquitoes.
 There are many reasons to do so, least of which is the annoying itch their bites can cause.
 In addition to viruses such as West Nile and eastern equine encephalitis, there's also Zika to worry about.

-While the Aedes mosquito, the type most responsible for the spread of Zika, isn't prevalent in the United States, it's still smart to take every precaution against the spread of this disease.
+While the Aedes mosquito, the type most responsible for the spread of Zika, isn't prevalent in the United States, it's still smart to take every precaution against the spread of this and other mosquito-borne diseases.
 Consumer Reports recently tested mosquito repellents to see which ones worked best against the Aedes mosquito.
 Topping the list were products with 20% picaridin or 25% deet, keeping the bugs away for eight hours.
 One with 30% lemon eucalyptus kept them away for seven hours.
 What's not recommended?
 Repellents made with natural plant oils such as citronella or cedar oil.

 Though natural repellents may not work the best, there are plenty of other natural steps you can take to keep mosquitoes away.